SystemsGenetics/GEMmaker/docs/execution.rst

 Step 3: Run GEMmaker
 --------------------

-Quick Start
+How to Launch GEMmaker
-'''''''''''
+''''''''''''''''''''''
-The example shown below is for running GEMmaker with the Arabidopsis thaliana reference genome available from `Ensembl Plants <https://plants.ensembl.org/Arabidopsis_thaliana/Info/Index>`_.
-The reference sequences in the examples are prepared the same as described in Step 2.
+The demonstrate how to to use GEMmaker the `Arabidopsis thaliana` reference genome available from `Ensembl Plants <https://plants.ensembl.org/Arabidopsis_thaliana/Info/Index>`_ was prepared in Step 2.
 As an example, we will indicate 3 SRA files for automatic retrieval and processing by listing them in a file named ``SRAs.txt``:

 .. code:: bash